Melba Montgomery: 1963–1972: Breakthrough with George Jones and career as a duet artist

 Montgomery also had a solo career during this period.
 Her 1963 solo singles, "Hall of Shame" and "The Greatest One of All", both made the top 30 on the Billboard country songs chart.
 Her solo recordings of this era were also produced by Pappy Daily.
 Her debut studio album was released in 1964 by United Artists called America's Number One Country and Western Girl Singer.
 It was followed in August 1964 by her second solo album, Down Home.
 Along with George Jones, Montgomery moved to Musicor Records in 1966.
 The same year, Montgomery collaborated with Gene Pitney on the single, "Baby Ain't That Fine".
 The song rose to number 15 on the Billboard country songs chart in 1966.
 A collaborative album between the pair was also released in 1966 titled Being Together.

 Along with her collaborative recordings, Musicor continued releasing solo albums by Montgomery.
 In 1966, the label issued her first album of sacred music titled Hallelujah Road.
-Other solo albums like Don't Keep Me Lonely Too Long (1966) contained traditional country material.
-However, none of her solo singles were commercially-successful.
+Her other solo albums such as Don't Keep Me Lonely Too Long (1966) contained traditional country material.
+However, none of her solo singles was commercially successful.
 Only 1967's "What Can I Tell the Folks Back Home" made the Billboard country chart, peaking at number 61.
 At Capitol Records, she began being produced by Pete Drake.
 He was successful in pairing her as a duet partnership with Charlie Louvin.
 Their 1970 single, "Something to Brag About", went to number 18 on the country songs chart.
 It was followed by their 1971 studio LP of the same name, which made it to number 45 on the Billboard country albums chart.
-Five more of their duet singles made the country chart through 1972, including the top 40 entries "Did You Ever" and "Baby You've Got What It Takes".
+Five more of their duet singles made the country chart through 1972, including the top-40 entries "Did You Ever" and "Baby (You've Got What It Takes)".